treweathers/Java_Developer/Course_2/Course_2.1.md

 ###### Questions I asked Cosmo:
 * Are the array integer values the identifiers?
         Yes, exactly!
 Each integer in the array represents a unique user identifier.
 Your goal is to find the one (other than 0) that appears more than n/4 times.
 Does that help clarify things?

+#### Practice #2
+Imagine you're a wordsmith astronaut needing to catalog words in alien languages.
+We'd create a tool - a HashMap!
+It maps unique words in any sentence to their frequency of appearance.
+Just like you'd document "blorp" shows up 3 times to know it's a common word.
+Here's a friendly rubric: Create a function taking a sentence as input (a string of English words separated by spaces, could be empty) and returning a HashMap.
+Each key is a unique word (case insensitive), and its value is the count of how often it appeared.